 g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

-Per the zoning code, allowed maximum impervious surface is 85% for commercial development.
+Per the zoning code, allowed maximum impervious surface is 85% for Commercial Development.
+For Multifamily Development 75% is allowed.

 h.
 Proposed measures to reduce or control erosion, or other impacts to the earth, if any: